omnect/meta-omnect/README.md

 - 1: clone disk image from the disk the system is currently running to another disk of the system
 - 2: flash disk image from network to same disk the system is currently running

-Depending if the last bootloader on the device is uboot or grub the flash modes are triggered differently.
+Depending on omnect-os bootloader (uboot or grub) the flash modes are triggered differently.
-The platform specific last bootloader and the block device paths are defined in [README.device.md](./README.device.md).
+The corresponding platform specific OS bootloader and the block device paths are defined in [README.device.md](./README.device.md).

 #### Flash Mode 1
 For the flash mode 1, it is required to specify the destination disk, the current disk image will be cloned to.